ALib C++ Library

 4.2.5 Cloning Formatters

-Formatter implementations may or may not provide default settings that for example influence a format operation that uses minimal placeholders that omit optional formatting flags.
+Formatter implementations may or may not provide default settings that, for example, influence a format operation that uses minimal placeholders that omit optional formatting flags.
 The built-in formatters do have such default settings.

 If a software unit wishes to change some settings, the advised approach is as follows: